EXPRESSCLUSTER/Tools/ConvertToUserModeCluster/HowToUse_ConvertToUserModeCluster.md

 # How to use ConvertToUserModeCluster
 ## Overview

-`ConvertToUserModeCluster.pl` converts an ECX configuration file to one that does not use kernel modules.
+`ConvertToUserModeCluster.sh` converts an ECX configuration file to one that does not use kernel modules.

 The converted points are
 - Kernel mode LAN heartbeat -> LAN heartbeat